Xabi Irureta: Zaragoza

-On 20 July 2016, free agent Irureta agreed to a two-year contract at Real Zaragoza of the second tier.
+On 20 July 2016, the free agent Irureta agreed to a two-year contract at Real Zaragoza of the second tier.
 On 1 September of the following year, after losing his starting position to youth graduate Álvaro Ratón, he left.

 Delhi Dynamos

 Irureta moved abroad on 4 January 2018, joining Indian Super League franchise Delhi Dynamos FC.
 He made his debut in the competition three days later, in a 2–2 away draw against Chennaiyin FC.

-La Unión Atlético
+Later career

-On 22 June 2022, Irureta was announced at La Unión Atlético.
+Subsequently, Irureta competed in the Spanish lower leagues and amateur divisions, representing UD San Sebastián de los Reyes, Villarrubia CF, Racing Murcia FC and FC La Unión Atlético.